spatie/laravel-personal-data-export/README.md

 dispatch(new CreatePersonalDataDownloadJob(auth()->user());
 ```

 The package will create a zip containing all personal data.
 When the zip has been created a link to it will be mailed to the user.
-By default the zips are saved in a non public location and the user should be logged in to be able to download the zip.
+By default, the zips are saved in a non-public location, and the user should be logged in to be able to download the zip.

 You can configure which data will be put in the download in the `selectPersonalData` method on the `user`.